morulus/decompose/STANDART-1.md

-Standart COMPOSEFN-1
+Standart-1
 ==

-## 1.1.1 Any functions passed to `concatenate` will be invoked in a chain for getting value
+## 1.1.1 Any functions passed to `composite` will be invoked in a chain for getting value

 ## 1.1.1.1 Function call erases the stack, but add one value on return